SirWumpus/post4/README.md

 - - -
 ### REFILL
 ( -- `bool` )
-Attempt to fill the input buffer from the input source, returning a true if successful.
+Attempt to fill the input buffer from the input source, returning true if successful.

 When the input source is the user input device, attempt to receive input into the terminal input buffer.
 If successful, make the result the input buffer, set `>IN` to zero (0), and return true.
 Receipt of a line containing no characters is considered successful.
 If there is no input available from the current input source, return false.